UtsavBhamra/Medisphere-HCC-management-portal/README.md

 2. Appointments Page to view requested and approved appointments
 3. Individual Appointment with details and options to add comments, approve or mark as visited
 4. Leave letter page to view requested and forwarded leave letters
-5. Indivisual leave letter pages to view deatils and forward/ comment on leave letters
+5. Individual leave letter pages to view details and forward/ comment on leave letters
 6. Doctors and time slots management page with all controls
 7. Forms to add doctors and time slots